The Oil Paint filter doesn't work in Photoshop CC

 - Press Ctrl+Shift+Esc to open the Task Manager and click the Performance tab.

 - Your GPU model is listed on the left column.
 Click on it to find out the driver version.
-Then visit the site of your card's manufacturer to check if you use the latest version.
+Visit the manufacturer's site for updates.

-If the issue persists, then your graphics card is not compatible with Photoshop CC.
-In this case you should consider replacing it, to be able to use the latest advanced Photoshop features.
+If the issue persists and your graphics card is not compatible with Photoshop CC, consider replacing it to access advanced features.